 I truly believe that net worth is one of the most important numbers in personal finance so it is worth sharing in some way.
 Showing relative growth is still fun.

 I use Personal Capital to track my net worth and it makes everything easy.
 It’s free and you should give it a try.
-(If you sign up with that link, I might get a few dollars from them.)
+For full disclosure, I might make a few dollars if you do.